jayrbarr/tree-traversal-example/README.md

 # tree-traversal-example
-Example of tree traversal in javascript
+Example of tree traversal in javascript with recursive function